ZeroLeaks-Lab/helper/README.md

 dns.zeroleaks.org.
 3600    IN  NS  zeroleaks.org.
 ```

+If you want the websocket server to handle TLS by itself, just specify the paths to your TLS certificate and key in `Websocket.TLS`, and you're good to go.

-If you want to run the websocket server behind a TLS reverse proxy, remove the `Websocket.TLS` fields and configure your reverse proxy to forward plain HTTP to it.
+If instead you want to run the websocket server behind a TLS reverse proxy, remove the `Websocket.TLS` fields and configure your reverse proxy to forward plain HTTP to it.
 Here is an example nginx configuration snippet to expose the websocket server under the `/helper` path:

 ```nginx
 location /helper {